DOT Rule 49 CFR Part 40 Section 40.13

 (a) DOT tests must be completely separate from non-DOT tests in all respects.

 (b) DOT tests must take priority and must be conducted and completed before a non-DOT test is begun.
-For example, you must discard any excess urine left over from a DOT test and collect a separate void for the subsequent non-DOT test.
+When conducting a urine DOT drug test, you must discard any excess urine left over from a DOT test and collect a separate urine void for the subsequent non-DOT test.

-(c) Except as provided in paragraph (d) of this section, you must not perform any tests on DOT urine or breath specimens other than those specifically authorized by this part or DOT agency regulations.
-For example, you may not test a DOT urine specimen for additional drugs, and a laboratory is prohibited from making a DOT urine specimen available for a DNA test or other types of specimen identity testing.
+(c) Except as provided in paragraph (d) of this section, you must not perform any tests on DOT specimens other than those tests specifically authorized by this part or DOT agency regulations.
+For example, you must not test a DOT specimen for additional drugs.
+In addition, a laboratory is prohibited from making a DOT specimen available for a DNA test or other types of specimen identity testing.

-(d) The single exception to paragraph (c) of this section is when a DOT drug test collection is conducted as part of a physical examination required by DOT agency regulations.
-It is permissible to conduct required medical tests related to this physical examination (e.g., for glucose) on any urine remaining in the collection container after the drug test urine specimens have been sealed into the specimen bottles.
+(d) When a DOT urine drug test collection is conducted as part of a physical examination required by DOT agency regulations, it is permissible to conduct medical tests related to this physical examination (e.g., for glucose) on any specimen remaining in the collection container after the DOT portion has been sealed into the specimen bottles.